airbytehq/airbyte/docs/connector-development/config-based/yaml-structure.md

 1. `"{{ options.name }}"`
 2. `"{{ options['name'] }}"`

-In additional to passing additional values through the kwargs argument, macros can be called from within the string interpolation.
+In additional to passing additional values through the $options argument, macros can be called from within the string interpolation.
 For example,
 `"{{ max(2, 3) }}" -> 3`